AdeebaRafi/EEG_Classification_BCI/README1.md

 PCA (Principal Component Analysis): Helps us see how well the classes (e.g., right hand vs tongue movement) separate in feature space.

+For future work, I’d like to try more powerful models on this dataset, such as Transformer-based models and Graph Neural Networks.
+These have shown great results in sequence and EEG-related tasks, so implementing them will help me deepen my knowledge.

+I also plan to work more on improving feature extraction and interpretability, so I can understand the brain signals better, not just classify them.